Josmarwen72/Student-Resource-Booking-System_Frontend/README.md

 **Cause:**
 This error was likely caused by either an incorrect API endpoint or CORS-related issues, resulting in the registration request not being properly processed by the backend.

-**Solution:**
-After resolving the CORS configuration, the issue was mitigated, allowing successful communication between the frontend and backend.

 ---